mtaouk/dfpl-merge/README.md

 ## Important

-This tool **only works if you have used Bakta to annotate your assemblies** and then run DefenseFinder and PADLOC on that same assembly.
+* This tool **only works if you have used Bakta to annotate your assemblies** and then run DefenseFinder and PADLOC on that same assembly.
-It has to be the **same genome** or it won't work.
-If the genome wasn't annotated with Bakta, coordinates cannot be filled, and the merge will fail.
+* If the genome wasn't annotated with Bakta, coordinates cannot be filled, and the merge will fail.
+* All inputs must be from the same genome assembly

 ---